MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Synchronization

-A task within a data Integration projects synchronizes data in one direction.
+A task within a Data Integration project synchronizes data in one direction.
 This means that a task can pull Account/Customer data from, for instance, Dynamics 365 for Sales and push to Dynamics 365 for Operations and then a second project can pull Product or Invoice or other data from Dynamics 365 for Operations and push it to Dynamics 365 for Sales.
 So, while there is single source, we can move data from different systems to each other.
 This is how the Prospect to Cash scenario is enabled.

 ## Business keys